SpikeInterface/spikeinterface/examples/tutorials/waveform_extractor_to_sorting_analyzer.rst

                 peak_sign="pos"
             )

-Note that if a parent is recomputed, all its children are deleted to maintain data consistency.
-Read more about this, the extensions and their keyword arguments in the `postprocessing module documentation <https://spikeinterface.readthedocs.io/en/latest/modules/postprocessing.html>`_
+Read more about extensions and their keyword arguments in the `postprocessing module documentation <https://spikeinterface.readthedocs.io/en/latest/modules/postprocessing.html>`_

 In many cases, you can still use the old notation for ``SortingAnalyzer`` objects,